MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study4 exercise 1 to 5.md

 5. In the **Quantity** specification field select **Fixed quantity**.

 6. In the **Value** field, enter **1**.
-This value relates to the Quantity specification that’s selected in the adjacent field.
+This value relates to the Quantity specification thatâ€™s selected in the adjacent field.

 7. Expand or collapse the **Process** section.